- About the Program

 - Skills to critically evaluate evidence, scientific and otherwise

-- Judgement to weigh the value of different kinds of research against clinical problems and their solutions
+- Judgment to weigh the value of different kinds of research against clinical problems and their solutions

 - Insight to recognize what evidence is missing, in order to make sound professional decisions